 The [[Prototype]] internal property of the newly constructed object is set to the original Array prototype object, the one that is the initial value of Array.prototype (15.4.3.1).

-The [[Class]] internal property of the newly constructed object is set to "Array".
+The newly constructed object has the [[NativeBrand]] internal property with value NativeArray.